 - misuse or selling of information or material acquired in the course of the exercise,

 - carrying out or performance, of any powers duties or functions that amounts to the abuse of a position of authority a breach of trust; or the violation of a legal duty or a set of rules;

-that is designed to achieve an unjustified result; or any other unauthorised or improper inducement to do or not to do anything.”
+that is designed to achieve an unjustified result, or any other unauthorized or improper inducement to do or not to do anything.”

-Who is impacted by the Prevention and Combating of Corrupt Activities Act?
+Who or what does the Prevention and Combating of Corrupt Activities Act impact?

 All natural and juristic persons in South Africa as well as South Africans operating outside of the country.
 The following specific activities regarding identified functions and roles where corrupt activities could impact are also highlighted in the PCCA: